Best Scotiabank credit cards

 Annual Value

-Welcome Bonus: Earn 5% cash back on all purchases for the first 3 months (up to $2,000 in total purchases); Plus, get a 0% introductory interest rate on balance transfers for the first 6 months.
-Expires Nov 01, 2025
+Welcome Bonus: Earn 5% cash back on all purchases for the first 3 months (up to $2,000 in total purchases); Plus, get a 0% introductory interest rate on balance transfers for the first 6 months (22.99% after that; annual fee $0).
+Expires Oct 31, 2025

 Learn More Apply Now On Scotiabank's Secure Site

-As a newcomer, credit card be hard to get in Canada.
+If you're new to Canada or just starting your credit journey, you need a card that works for you, not against you.
 Scotiabank is offering up to $15,000 of unsecured credit when you arrive, even without credit history with their StartRight® Program.

 Other great Scotiabank credit cards